qsideinstitute/AMS-letters-study/README.txt

 https://osf.io/preprints/socarxiv/fa4zb/

 Gender and ethnicity are INFERRED demographic variables.
+That is to say, we have used publicly available information to infer the public presentation of these characteristics.
 Please see manuscript for a detailed discussion of this issue.